majodomenech/majodomenech/README.md

 - 🎓 Degree equivalent to a Master in Physics (UNC, FAMAF)
 - 🌱 Passion for science that made me learn from Physics to Chemistry and Computer Science.
 - 💻 Enthusiast of free and open-source software.
-- 🌟 Currently shaping my profile in Nanostructured Materials Science and Nuclear Magnetic Resonance (NMR) techniques.
+- 🌟 Currently working on Nanostructured Materials Science and Nuclear Magnetic Resonance (NMR) techniques.
 - 💬 I like to play football and play videogames!
 I am also always reading a book.